 Consult your DJ or band for suggestions

-Seriously stumped?
-Ask your DJ or band for a little guidance.
+Still can’t decide on a first dance song?
+If you’re seriously stumped, ask your DJ or band for a little guidance.
 They should be able to provide you with a list of tried and true slow jams, perfect for your first foray onto the dance floor as newlyweds.
 As seasoned pros, they’ve probably played their fair share of first dance tracks so they know what works and what doesn’t.